 Who should do the assessment

-Home care recipients should complete an Aged Care Calculation of your cost of care (SA486) form if they are:
+Home care recipients should complete an Aged Care Calculation of your cost of care (SA486) form if they're any of the following:

-- getting a non income tested government payment, such as:
+- getting a non income tested government payment.

 The assessment form helps us to work out how much the care recipient will pay for their aged care services.
 People can complete the means assessment up to 120 days before they start a Home Care Package.